Quapaw (Okáxpa) Language Dictionary

 Courtesy of Wikimedia Commons.

-James Owen Dorsey was an ethnologist and linguist who spent most of his professional life documenting the language and culture of the Dhegiha tribes: Quapaw, Omaha, Ponca, Osage, and Kanza (Kaw) Tribes.
-Dorsey’s primary focus was the Omaha.
-Dorsey’s Quapaw work consists of folklore, mythology, history, texts, linguistic notes, vocabulary, personal names, and names for other tribes.
+James Owen Dorsey (1848-1895) was an American ethnologist and linguist who spent most of his professional life documenting the language and culture of the Dhegiha tribes: Quapaw, Omaha, Ponca, Osage, and Kanza (Kaw).
+His primary focus of study was the Omaha language, although he spent time with the Quapaws in the later portion of his life.
+Dorsey’s works related to our tribe spans a number of topics: folklore, mythology, history, linguistic notes, vocabulary lists, personal names, and names for other tribes.
+He is the de facto source for the majority of our language work.

 A black-and-white photograph of linguist Dr. Robert L. Rankin.

-List authored by Billy Supernaw Proctor and edited for conciseness by Tehya Deardorff.
+List authored by Billy Supernaw Proctor and Tehya Buffalo.

 Audio Recordings